richardstanley/OpenManus/Cloud_Scaling_Proposals.md

 2. **Storage**
    - Cloud Storage for file storage
-   - Firestore for state management
+   - Cloud Bigtable for state management
    - Memorystore for Redis

 3. **Networking**